mia-nygren/model-viewer-demo/README.md

 This project used [angular-sass-webpack boilerplate](https://github.com/thamsrang/angular7-sass-webpack4) as a starting point.

 **TypeScript**
-This project uses TypeScript ...
+This project uses TypeScript for more predictable code, and to catch errors before they reach runtime.

 **model-viewer**
-This project uses model-viewer (a google web component) for dislaying responsive and interactive 3D-models.
+This project uses model-viewer (a google web component) for displaying responsive and interactive 3D-models.

 **Webpack**
-This project uses webpack, a module bundler ...
+This project uses webpack, a module bundler as well as a task runner, for an automated development and building process.